Teaksters/MalariaAndMozzies/README.md

 A preditor prey model for malaria in mosquito's with added option of simulating insecticide nets preventing bites.

+By: Ramon [achternaam + studentnr] and Arne Meijs 11057580

 ## Testing
 If you want to run a visualized simulation that is possible.
 To start a visualized run, give the following instruction in your terminal: